Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Introduction

 However, in practice, sometimes it is hard to acquire pairwise data required by the above methods.
-This issue becomes particularly severe under scenarios like math problem solving or code generation when generating high-quality data requires domain-specific expertise \citep{saunders2022self,bowman2022measuring}.
-This drawback of DPO has recently been circumvented by Direct Reward Optimization (DRO) \citep{richemond2024offline}.
-DRO formulates the LLM generation task as a single-step MDP (i.e., bandit) and adopts the framework soft actor-critic (SAC) \citep{haarnoja2018soft}, where the advantage is directly parameterized by the language model.
+This issue becomes particularly severe in the context of math problem solving or code generation when generating high-quality data requires domain-specific expertise \citep{saunders2022self,bowman2022measuring}.
+This drawback of DPO is circumvented by the recently proposed Direct Reward Optimization (DRO) \citep{richemond2024offline}.
+DRO formulates the LLM generation task as a bandit and adopts the soft actor-critic (SAC) framework \citep{haarnoja2018soft}, where the advantage is directly parameterized by the language model.
 Consequently, DRO inherits the advantage of offline policy gradient and gets rid of the dependency on pairwise data.

 Nevertheless, DRO treats the process as a bandit problem, which neglects the intrinsic long-horizon nature of a wide spectrum of tasks that require complex multi-step reasoning like math problem solving and code generation \citep{kang2024mindstar,miaoselfcheck}, where an erroneous reasoning is almost fatal.
 Previous RL research found that if rewards are only provided at the end of the episode, discovering this sparse reward signal is a hard exploration problem and sparse reward functions may not be able to meaningfully distinguish between a wide range of different policies, which makes the training inefficient \citep{Martin18Learning,wilcox2022monte}.
 In the meanwhile, recent studies show that signals from process reward models (PRMs) can further boost the performance of language model \citep{zhang2024rest,lightman2023let}.
 The positional information of PRM scores usually implies the critical mistakes in the reasoning and therefore provides stronger supervision signals.
-However, if the whole generation process is simplified as a single action, the process reward will be aggregated and the positional information will be lost, implying that DRO cannot efficiently utilize process supervision.
+However, if the whole generation process is simplified as a single action, the process rewards will be aggregated and the positional information will be lost, implying that DRO cannot efficiently utilize process supervision.